theupdateframework/taps/tap13.md

 user clearly should not be subject to those constraints.

 Second, Alice may be concerned that a full repository compromise may include the root role.
-Since the root role in TUF indicates the top-level target's role key, this compromise can enable the attacker full control of Alice's namespace.
+Since the root role in TUF indicates the top-level targets' role key, this compromise can enable the attacker full control of Alice's namespace.
 Alice may want to require that the security team at her company still be used to decide which packages to trust.